docwho2/java-cdk-serverless-clamscan/README.md

 - Create a Secret named **AWS_SECRET_ACCESS_KEY** and set to the Secret Access Key

 The workflow is designed for a matrix job based on [environments](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-environments-for-deployment).
 Each environemnt should generally represent a unique deployment within a region and/or account.
-We use seperate accounts for stagging versus production.
+We use seperate accounts for staging versus production.

 - stage-us-east
-  - This is stagging account used for testing
+  - This is staging account used for testing
   - We set VALIDATION_BUCKET for this environment so tests run to validate the resulting container detects infected files correctly
     - Since the container has all the virus definitions built in, we want to validate it works properly before releasing into production.
 - prod-us-east
   - For this environment we set a [wait timer](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment#wait-timer) of 30 mins
-    - This delays running and deploying into production so if the stage workfkow (namely the tests fail) the container is not deployed into production
+    - This delays running and deploying into production so if the stage workflow (namely the tests fail) the container is not deployed into production
     - You could also create protection rules or similar so someone has to approve this deploy vs the simple wait

 ```yaml